 Murray Souter from ESPC Mortgages discusses purchasing a buy-to-let property through a limited company.

-The tax-free dividend allowance in 2020 is £2000, so clients can potentially receive some tax-free dividend from the limited company.
+The tax-free dividend allowance for the 2020/2021 tax year is £2000, so clients can potentially receive some tax-free dividend from the limited company.

 There is no capital gains tax allowance when the company sells a property.
 Individuals would have a capital gains tax allowance, doubled where the property is owned jointly.

 As a limited company, there will be additional costs involved.
 These would include preparation of company accounts, corporation tax calculations for HMRC, legal fees and annual auditing if applicable.

 Many lenders currently do not offer mortgages for limited companies so there will be a restricted choice and possibly higher interest rates.